ilokeshpawar/pip-help/README.md

 - `pip install pip-help`

 ## Getting Started
-Currently, it provides support for installing and uninstalling a <package> (let's consider that the package name is `"matplotlib"`)and its <dependent_packages>.
+Currently, it provides support for installing and uninstalling a single or multiple `<packages>`. let's consider that the package name is `"matplotlib"`and its <dependent_packages>.

 - Use the flag `-h/--help` for further information.